-With Christmas just a couple of weeks away, families will soon find themselves searching for turkeys, fixing broken fairy lights and using endless amounts of sellotape to wrap endless amounts of gifts.
-But does anyone stop and spare a thought for Santa Clause?
+With Christmas just round the corner, families will soon find themselves searching for turkeys, fixing broken fairy lights and using endless amounts of sellotape to wrap an endless number of gifts.

 A common feature in many early homes and cottages is an external chimney, often added as an afterthought.
 Cottages with steep thatched roofs require tall chimney stacks that surpass the ridge of the roof as to allow it to draw wind and prevent the fireplace from belching smoke.
 These tall stacks may provide Santa with a bit of a task when he needs to get back up them.

-This is just a selection of the many chimney types that are present in the UK today and which are bound to cause Santa Clause havoc this year.
+This is just a selection of the many chimney types that are present in the UK today and which are bound to cause Santa Claus havoc this year.
 It also highlights the ever changing construction tastes which make the British housing stock so intricate and diverse.

 If you experience structural damage to your chimney (maybe as a result of Santa Claus squeezing down your multiple stack), or if you’re concerned about your chimney in any way, get advice from your Local independent Chartered Surveyor at PropertySurveying.co.uk.